Boro23-wq/boro-blogs/content/blog/development/next-strapi.md

 }
 ```

-There's not lot going on here.
-We receive the songs as a prop and then use it to display its content in the form of a card.
+There's not a lot going on here.
+We receive the songs as a prop and then use them to display their content in the form of a card.
 The rendered view will look something like this:

 ![app-screen](assets/next-strapi/app-screen.png)